h0bbel/Down-The-Rabbit-Hole/README.md

 # Down The Rabbit Hole

-Collection of various code/snippets/misc things used in presentations.
+A collection of various code/snippets/misc things used in presentations.

 ## Presentations and files